Heard the buzz about Instagram TV?

 To many marketers’ relief, Kapwing keeps things simple.

-It’s not a downloadable software or all-encompassing editor.
+It’s not a downloadable software or an all-encompassing editor.
 Instead, it’s a website that automatically resizes videos for you.

 Just navigate to Kapwing.com.
 On the homepage, you’ll be able to copy and paste the URL of a video.
 Because it works with URLs, it’s especially useful for repurposing YouTube videos for IGTV.